ammarashraf17/Data-Cleaning-Exploratory-Analysis-Project-SQL-/README.md

 • Then, I performed Exploratory Data Analysis (EDA) to identify key trends by company, industry, country, and time (monthly/yearly).

-• The complete steps can be found in the Data Cleaning & Exploratory Analysis Project (SQL).sql file.
+• The complete steps can be found in the "Data Cleaning & Exploratory Analysis Project (SQL).sql" file.